 The British Museum‘s Collections website

 Hounslow Libraries – this link takes you to the Advanced Search page of the library catalogue.
-Scroll to find the drop-down box for “Select Branch” – Layton is in this list.
+Scroll to find the drop-down box for “Select Branch” – “Invalid key:22” is actually the Layton Collection.
 “Search” will take you to all the books – or refine your search with the criteria boxes and then “search”.

 The Museum of London lists 1402 of Layton’s objects in Collections Online.
 Type “Layton” into the search bar

 The Museum of London’s London Before London gallery displays a large number of objects collected by Layton

 History of our collections – about antiquarians, collectors and dealers on the Museum of London website provides a context for Layton’s collecting